ghga-de/milestones-docs/29-humphead-wrasse/technical_specification.md

 - sender_address: Sender's email address (if different from login address)
 - plaintext_email_template: The email template to use for the plaintext email version.
 - html_email_template: The email template to use for the HTML email version.
-  - BOTH the html and plaintext template should use the following template variables:
+  - BOTH the html and plaintext template should use template variables with the same name as the event keys:
+    - Variables are formed in the template like $variable_name.
+Consider the following:
       - $recipient_name: The name of the recipient (e.g. "Dear $recipient_name,...")
       - $plaintext_body: The body text of the email, located between the greeting and signature.
 Nothing here will be further substituted, so don't include any variables within this section.
     - If the template variables are not named correctly, the email will not be generated correctly.

 ## Human Resource/Time Estimation: